-Private credit fund: Private credit limited partnerships are reported at net asset values provided by the fund managers.
+Private credit funds: Private credit limited partnerships are reported at net asset values provided by the fund managers.

-The private credit limited partnerships generally focus on direct lending investments of senior secured first-lien loans to lower-middle market companies and seek to obtain financial returns through high income potential and occasional equity upside.
+The private credit limited partnerships invest across direct lending, opportunistic credit and distressed debt strategies.
+The limited partnerships generally make investments of senior secured first-lien loans, second-lien secured loans, asset-based loans, unitranche loans and distressed debt opportunities to middle market private companies.
+The limited partnerships generally seek to obtain financial returns through high income potential and occasional equity upside.
 The limited partnerships generally have a term life of five to eight years and are diversified by sector and industry.

-The private credit fund has no investment withdrawal provisions prior to the termination of the partnership.
-The restricted investments of the private credit fund amounted to \$9 million as of September 30, 2018, and none were held as of September 30, 2017.
-The partnership continues seven years after the inception of the fund.
-The partnership is also subject to an extension period at the discretion of the General Partner.
-The contractual maturity of private credit fund held in 2018 is August 2025 before the extension is applied.
+The private credit funds have no investment withdrawal provisions prior to the termination of the partnership.
+The restricted investments of the private credit funds amounted to \$183 million as of September 30, 2020, and \$68 million as of September 30, 2019.
+The partnerships are also generally subject to various extension periods at the discretion of the General Partners.
+The contractual maturities of private credit funds held in 2020 range from January 2027 to January 2028 before any extensions are applied.